Spätzle, Pepper, and a whole lot of Teamwork

 Now, Julia Lang is the boss of ten colleagues.
 "It's very important to me that the team works well together," she says.
 And that they can work together when things get busy at peak times in the Spätzle factory.
 Julia Lang selects her ingredients carefully and buys them regionally.
 This applies to flour, cheese, herbs, and spices.
 And for the pepper, Julia Lang has set up her own little station in the restaurant.
 On a sideboard, several mills with different varieties can be used by her guests to season their Spätzle to their liking.

 As much love as Julia Lang puts into her store, the demand for the food truck is still there.
-It's on a break at the moment.
-But not for long: Her colleagues have convinced her to take it on the road again this year.
+It's back.
+Her colleagues have convinced her to take it on the road again this year.
 To stand at events, at private parties.
 At markets.
 Just like in the beginning.
 Only no longer alone, but with a team.

 More information at www.julis-spaetzlerei.de